 Step Ahead Scholars began organically, as a college prep workshop

-in response to inequality that black and brown students face in under-resourced schools.
+in response to inequality that Black, LatinX, Immigrant and First-Generation students face in under-resourced schools.

 It quickly became a go-to college access initiative

 as students and their families realized it provided access to information, resources, skill sets and strategies needed for successful college transitions.

 In 2010, Kamal Carter, an Atlanta public school teacher, in response to students facing educational disparity and unequal opportunities, created Lunch With a Mentor, a volunteer mentoring program that offered students real world life experiences.

 Debra Nealy, a college access and equity advocate, volunteered.
 When one senior asked for help, she successfully guided them through the process and began developing the Step Ahead Scholars

 Together, Kamal and Debra with the help of volunteers, are bridging the college equity divide.